Access Healing Project

 - Are 18 years of age or older

-- Will serve for a two-year period starting July 2022
+- Will serve for a one-year period starting August 2023

 Council responsibilities include: